Chanute Elks Lodge No. 806

 Our Lodge today is growing with over 550 active members although we consider ourselves a work in progress.
 For over 115 years our members have had fun, while actively serving our community.
 In doing so Chanute Elks Lodge has contributed more than $4.6 million to local charities, youth groups, and veterans service programs since its beginning.
 Our benevolent programs such as scholarships, drug awareness, hoop shoot, soccer shoot, fishing derbies, and kite flights are vital to the development of Chanute’s youth leaders for tomorrow.

-This year, while our great Order commemorates its 150th Anniversary, we celebrate our accomplishments of the past while looking forward to our future.
+While our great Order boasts over 150 years of service, we celebrate our accomplishments of the past while looking forward to our future.
 Who can say what challenges face us?
 One thing is for sure; we will continue the Elks’ tradition of caring for our members and sharing in our community.